 Their pressure paid off just after half an hour, when Sidwell broke free of his man to head home a Damien Duff corner.

 And a minute later, the hosts could have been in front when Taarabt rattled the post after some good work from Kieran Richardson.

 Things soon got worse for the visitors as Mark Noble limped off with a suspected calf strain, before Nolan was shown a straight red for an off-the-ball incident with Amorebieta just before the break.

 The hosts predictably began the second half with a spring in their step, with Riise having the best of an early flurry of chances, racing away down the left before forcing a strong save from Jaaskelainen at the near post.

 Taarabt should have given his side the lead after 60 minutes, first forcing Jaaskelainen to tip a glanced header onto the post, before being denied again with the rebound thanks to a terrific save from close range.

-Five minutes later, though, and Fulham was ahead after a low Alexander Kacaniklic cross fell fortunately to Berbatov at the far post, and he was left with a simple finish.
+Five minutes later, though, and Fulham were ahead after a low Alexander Kacaniklic cross fell fortunately to Berbatov at the far post, who was left with a simple finish.

-Substitute Darren Bent nearly added a third five minutes later, bursting through the defense before being denied by the goalkeeper.
+Substitute Darren Bent nearly added a third five minutes later, bursting through the defence before being denied by the goalkeeper.